-The nearest major airport for a vacation in Portimão is Faro.
-You can fly from several countries in Europe to Faro directly, for example from the United Kingdom, France or The Netherlands.
+The nearest major airport for a vacation in Lagos is Faro.
+You can fly from several countries in Europe to Faro directly, for example from the United Kingdom, France, or The Netherlands.
 These are mainly budget airlines, so a plane ticket to Faro is usually not that expensive.
-Check Skyscanner for all options and prices.
+Check WayAway to find the best deals for plane tickets.

 Rental car in the Algarve

 From Faro Airport it is easiest to pick up a rental car and drive to Lagos.
 The journey takes about an hour (via a toll road).
 A rental car in the Algarve is usually not that expensive and you can rent a car for as low as €10 per day.
 Check Discover Cars and Rental Cars to find the best deal on rental cars in the Algarve.